 National Youth Theater, like the rest of the world, continues to find itself in uncharted territory.
 Our management team has spent many hours behind the scenes working out a plan that we feel best encompasses the health & safety of all involved, the hopes & desires of our NYT families, and the best scenarios given current options.

 We understand that some families will be ready to participate now, while others may not.
 If you or a close family member have any increased health risks, or live with anyone over the age of 65, we strongly recommend you do not participate at this time.
 Additionally, we encourage you to sit out this season if you are anxious about any of our guidelines.
 We expect each family to make the decision that best suits them and their children.
 And we respect any decisions that are made.

 Here is a summary of National Youth Theater’s program guidelines in response to the COVID-19 pandemic as our Fall 2020 season opens.
 Information provided by the Open Texas Task Force, Texas Education Association, and University Interscholastic League was used in developing these guidelines.

-As of May 28, 2020
+As of August 14, 2020

-- No one with any symptoms of illness are allowed to attend.
+- No one with any symptoms of illness is allowed to attend.
 Even if symptoms are mild, or thought to be from an illness other than CV-19, participation will be denied.